avk0/template_autofill/README.md

 Can be tested on http://www.pptautofill.ru

 # Technical details
-Is written to be deployed to AWS Lambda functions, S3, API Gateway. \
+Application based on event-driven architecture and can be deployed on AWS (uses services: Lambda, S3, API Gateway). \
-Based on python-pptx.
+To work with PowerPoint files it uses python-pptx library.

 # Useful developement links
 Upload file from AWS Lambda to S3: https://www.youtube.com/watch?v=vXiZO1c5Sk0 \